 A ‘gap’ approach to measure its Interest Rate Risk in Banking Book, (“IRRBB”) exposure.
 This is determined as the maximum net position of interest earning assets and interest paying liabilities utilising actual maturity or maturity for interest rollover whichever is earlier.
-In addition, sensitivity analysis will be conducted regularly by Risk to understand the impact on net interest income based on ±200 Basis Points (“bps”) shift in the curve; and
+In addition, sensitivity analysis will be conducted regularly by Risk to understand the impact on net interest income based on PVBP (1 Basis Point movement on interest rate curve), Duration risk, CS01 (1 Basis Point movement in credit spreads) and a ±200 Basis Points (“bps”) stress shift in the interest rate curve.

 The methodologies used are set out in CNCBLB Market Risk Management Policy.

-Limits are set by ManCo on sensitivities to individual risk factors and certain stress tests.
+Limits are set by ManCo in the RAS on sensitivities to individual risk factors and certain stress tests.
 Limits are divided across business units.
 Limits are also set on the tenor of products.

 Liquidity Risk